zerc/mongo-python-driver/doc/examples/custom_type.rst

   ...     return son
   ...

-Now we'll empty the :class:`~pymongo.database.Database` and add the new manipulator:
+Now we'll empty the `~.database.Database` and add the new manipulator:

 .. doctest::